helenclx/leilukin-site/src/blog/posts/2025-08-06-the-way-we-talk-impressions.md

 ---
-articleTitle: '"The Way We Talk" Impressions'
+articleTitle: "'The Way We Talk' Impressions"
-desc: After waiting for months, I finally got the chance to watch "The Way We Talk".
+desc: After waiting for months, I finally got the chance to watch 'The Way We Talk'.
 Did this Hong Kong film meet my expectations?
 date: 2025-08-06T23:40:06+0800
 topics: ['films']
 ---